partcoffee/uni/_case/portfolio.md

 Jekyll is a static site generator and will serve static HTML-files for the end user.
 The site is generated locally, so we can still benefit from PHP-like includes on our footer and header &mdash; this will let us avoid the pain of writing static HTML over and over again.
 It also makes updates a breeze.

 Everything else goes without saying, but should mentioned anyway: asset compression (JS, CSS, HTML), image compression, limit HTTP requests and third party resources.
-This should leave us within a reasonable performance-budget of 2 second load time on our initial request &mdash; <a href="#" target="_blank">which it did</a>.
+This should leave us within a reasonable performance-budget of 2 second load time on our initial request.

 <div class="div"></div>